How to Optimize LLM Inference Speed on RTX 5090 (April 2026): The Performance Guide

 Quick Summary: Key Takeaways

-• Driver Hygiene: You must run the latest Game Ready or Studio Drivers (570.xx series or higher) to unlock native FP8 support.
+- Driver Hygiene: You must run the latest drivers (570.xx series or higher) to unlock native FP8 acceleration on the Blackwell architecture.

-• Quantization Sweet Spot: For coding and reasoning models like DeepSeek R1, 4-bit (AWQ) offers the best balance of speed vs. accuracy.
+- Quantization Sweet Spot: For reasoning models like DeepSeek R1, 4-bit (AWQ) offers the best balance of speed vs. accuracy for local workloads.

-• System RAM Matters: Ensure you have at least 64GB of system RAM to handle offloading during model loading times.
+- System RAM: Ensure you have at least 64GB of DDR5 system RAM to handle offloading during initial model loading phases.

 Unlocking the Beast: Your RTX 5090 is Underperforming

 If you just plugged in your new card and started generating text, you are likely leaving 40% of your performance on the table.
-Learning how to optimize LLM inference speed on RTX 5090 is about more than just raw power; it is about software pipeline efficiency.
+Learning how to optimize LLM inference speed on RTX 5090 is about software pipeline efficiency, not just raw clock speed.

-In 2026, the RTX 5090 is the undisputed king of consumer AI, but "out of the box" settings are rarely optimized for Large Language Models (LLMs).
-This deep dive is part of our extensive guide on LMSYS Chatbot Arena Leaderboard Current: Why the AI King Just Got Dethroned.
+In April 2026, the RTX 5090 is the undisputed king of consumer AI, but "out of the box" settings are rarely optimized for Large Language Models (LLMs).
+This deep dive is part of our extensive guide on LMSYS Chatbot Arena Leaderboard Current.

 Step 1: The Foundation (Drivers & CUDA)